 The Warren Storey Smith Collection consists of seven scrapbooks (which have been photocopied).

+All copyrights to this collection belong to the New England Conservatory.
 Permission to publish materials from this collection is granted by the Director of Libraries.
 This collection should be cited as: Warren Storey Smith Collection, New England Conservatory Archives, Boston, MA.